Truist Financial Corporation (TFC) Stock: A Value Analysis

-The price-to-earnings ratio for Truist Financial Corporation (NYSE: TFC) is 7.47x, which is above its average ratio.
-Moreover, the 36-month beta value for TFC is 1.12.
-Analysts have varying opinions on the stock, with 9 analysts rating it as a “buy,” 2 as “overweight,” 14 as “hold,” and 1 as “sell.”
+The price-to-earnings ratio for Truist Financial Corporation (NYSE: TFC) is 7.70x, which is above its average ratio.
+Moreover, the 36-month beta value for TFC is 1.08.

 Sponsored